scrapy/scrapy/docs/ref/extensions.rst

 .. class:: scrapy.contrib.closedomain.CloseDomain

-Allows a domain/spider to be automatically closed when some conditions are met and optionally notifies a list of emails if the :setting:`CLOSEDOMAIN_NOTIFY` is set.
+Closes a domain/spider automatically when some conditions are met, using a specific closing reason for each condition.

-The conditions for auto-closing a domain can be configured thorough these
+The supported conditions for closing a domain can be configured thorough these
 settings:

 * :setting:`CLOSEDOMAIN_TIMEOUT` - an integer which specifies a number of seconds.
-If the domain remains open for more than that time, it will be closed.
+If the domain remains open for more than that time, it will be closed with the reason ``closedomain_timeout``.
+* :setting:`CLOSEDOMAIN_ITEMPASSED` - an integer which specifies a number of items.
+If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the domain will be closed with the reason ``closedomain_itempassed``.

 Other conditions will be supported in the future.